alibahrami633/gymento-project/README.md

 ## Technical Details

 <p>
-This application was developed in MERN (MongoDB, Express, React, Node) stack.
+A Full-stack applicartion developed with MERN (MongoDB, Express, React, Node) stack.
 It utilizes JWT for Authentication and Authorization.
 </p>
 <p>
 Here are the other technical features used in this application: